-As a top coin die manufacturer, Superbmelt provides one-stop coin minting problems
+As a top coin die manufacturer, Superbmelt provides one stop solution for coin die customization

 Coin dies are important stamping tools in the production of gold, silver, copper, zinc or other types of metal coins.
 Various customized logos, texts and shapes are embossed on coin dies which will in turn appear on both sides of the metal coins.

 A coin die is a steel rod with a face that is the same size as the coins that it will be striking.
 Two of these coin dies are needed to strike metal coins; one has the obverse (front) design while the other has the reverse (back) design.

 The coin dies are set up in the Superbmelt hydraulic logo stamping machine for effective and efficient stamping on coins.
 Lubricants are not used in coining as they are incompressible.